Once You Know Too Much, You Can Never Know Enough

 While information can lead to freedom, it can equally lead to mania.
 There are infinite corridors these days for us to get lost in, chasing AI generated ghosts and corroborated tactical misinformation until we forget what we were even mad about to begin with.
 Who should I trust?

-That is where the crux of the ascent turns to a free fall.
-Some of us have seen into the unknowable realm, and have left it mostly unharmed and refuse to ever visit it again.
+That is where the crux of the ascent can turn into a free fall.
+Some of us have seen into this Realm of Ambiguity and have left it mostly unharmed, but refuse to ever visit it again.
 Some of us are destined to climb that mountain many times, to meet that crux again and again and never make it past.
 And fewer still will make the full send, finally making it past the part of the journey that everyone thought was impassable.
 But, maybe its because you didn't follow everyone else's beta, and you broke from convention.
+Sometimes the path to "enlightenment" is just knowing how to wade through everyone else's bullshit.

 This is the danger of curiosity.
 It can become so utterly intoxicating and maddening, that no matter how many times you fail, you have an indefatigable determination that doesn't care.
+Rock climbing is the perfect example of this--you want to solve the vertical puzzle with your body, but in order to do so, you will fall many times, and you may never solve it before the route-setters remove it and make a new route.
 So what if you lose?
 So what if you fall again and again?
 Who cares?
 I'm not here to win anything, I am here to persevere.
+I am here to experience, explore, implore and learn.

-And this ability to push onward, no matter the circumstance, is not a natural inclination, it is one that is wrought in severe places.
-Often, its a relic from childhood trauma, where you were forced to survive, and if you had siblings to protect, your ferocity to persist is beyond this mortal coil.
-You should have died many times, but you wouldn't allow it.
-Your death would mean you could no longer protect the people and ideas you hold dear, so even death must wait a little longer, until you are sure that which you cherish is safe.
+And this ability to push onward, no matter the circumstance, is not quite a natural inclination, it is one that is wrought in severe places.
+In my case, its a relic from childhood trauma, where I was forced to survive, and through protecting my younger siblings, I acquired perseverance sometimes beyond this mortal coil.
+I should have died many times, but I couldn't allow it.
+My death would have meant I could no longer protect the people and ideas I held dear, so even death must wait a little longer, until I was sure that those people and ideas were safe.

-This, insatiable ability to persist is what makes imagination the most deadly of abilities.
-For not only can you know what you know, but you can imagine you know, and sometimes that speculation becomes real.
+This insatiable ability to persist is also what makes imagination the most deadly of abilities.
+For not only can you know what you know, but you can imagine you know, and sometimes that speculation will strike terror into those around you.
+You might not just see the world as it is, but you can dream it into being better.
+And that sort of "knowing" is a most wonderful curse, and once the imagination engaged in a pursuit, only your last breath will keep you from dreaming a more equitable future into existence.

 Comments